suits-sandals/siren/README.md

 5. Gruntfile.js
 	- The projects Gruntfile.
 By default the Gruntfile includes the plugins:
 		- grunt-contrib-watch : For automating Grunt tasks during file changes.
         - grunt-contrib-uglify : For Uglifiing Javascript and concatenating files
         - grunt-contrib-compass : For running compass tasks and processing the SCSS
         - grunt-contrib-jshint : For checking for javascript errors
         - grunt-contrib-imagemin : For optimizing images
+        - grunt-combine-mq : Used to combine like mediaqueries in the production style sheet.
-		- grunt-responsive-images : Used to auto generate different image sizes given an origin image.
+        - grunt-contrib-cssmin : Used to minify the Critical CSS stylesheets
+        - grunt-criticalcss : Determines the critical CSS for different templates and delivers style sheets with just the critical CSS to be inlined
         - grunt-contrib-yuidoc : For autogenerating Javascript documentation as formated in the comments
+		- grunt-perfbudget : For running automated performance budget tests
 6. config.rb
 	- The Compass configuration file.
 	- Processed CSS is compressed by default but can be processed normally for debugging.